David Vitter: 2010 election

 Vitter began fundraising for his 2010 reelection run in December 2008.
 He raised $731,000 in the first quarter of 2009 and $2.5 million for his 2010 campaign.
 He had wide leads against potential Democratic opponents in aggregate general election polling.
 He faced intraparty opposition from Chet D. Traylor of Monroe, a former associate justice of the Louisiana Supreme Court, in the August 28 Republican primary election and defeated him.

 He faced the Democratic U.S. Representative Charlie Melançon of Napoleonville in the November 2 general election.
 State Representative Ernest Wooton of Belle Chasse in Plaquemines Parish, an Independent, also ran.
 On November 4, 2010, Vitter was re-elected as Louisiana Senator, defeating his Democratic rival, Melancon.
 Vitter got 715,304 votes while Melancon got 476,423 votes.
 Vitter received about 57% of the total vote while Melancon got 38%.
 The Independent candidate Wooton finished with 8,167 votes, or 1 percent of the total cast.

 Tenure

-Vitter has identified himself as a political conservative throughout his political career.
-His legislative agenda includes positions ranging from anti-abortion to pro-gun rights while legislating against gambling, same-sex marriage, civil unions, federal funding for abortion providers, increases in the State Children's Health Insurance Program, the United Nations, and amnesty for America's illegal immigrants.
-Vitter's stated positions include a balanced budget constitutional amendment, abolishing the federal and state estate tax, increasing local police forces, and an assortment of health care, tax and national defense reforms.
+Vitter identified himself as a political conservative throughout his political career.
+His legislative agenda included support for Second Amendment rights and opposition to abortion, federal funding for abortion providers, gambling, same-sex marriage, civil unions, increases in the State Children's Health Insurance Program, the United Nations, and amnesty for America's illegal immigrants.
+Vitter's stated positions include support for a balanced budget constitutional amendment, abolition of federal and state estate taxes, increased numbers of local police, and an assortment of health care, tax and national defense reforms.

 After conceding defeat to John Bel Edwards in the 2015 Louisiana gubernatorial election, Vitter announced that he would not seek reelection to his Senate seat in 2016 and would retire from office at the completion of his term.

+In 2016, Vitter succeeded after a five-year battle in passing through the Senate landmark legislation to reform the country's chemical safety laws.
+Vitter called the legislation a "big accomplishment.
+This is an area of federal law that everybody, every stakeholder, every group, whether it's some far-left environmental group or industry, said needed to be updated.
+The trick was getting agreement on doing that."